 Pure CBD Oil

-This type of oil is extracted from a hemp plant that is specifically bred to have high levels of CBD.
-After extraction, the oil goes through a purification process so that it ends up having lots of CBD and a level of THC under the legal limit of 0.3%.
+This type of oil is extracted from a plant that is specifically bred to have high levels of CBD.
+After extraction, the oil goes through a purification process so that it ends up having lots of CBD and only a little THC.
+It is legal to use in Australia.

 Anything just called “cannabis oil” is likely simply a marijuana extract that will contain a variety of different chemicals such as cannabinoids, terpenes, flavonoids, and perhaps even contaminants if it is not extracted using CO2.
 Cannabis oil is a basic, general term.